 - 1/2 cup powdered sugar

-In a medium bowl mix flour, espresso, baking soda, salt and pepper
+- In a medium bowl mix flour, cocoa, espresso, baking soda, salt and pepper

-Roll dough into 1" balls then roll into powdered sugar
+- Roll dough into 1" balls then roll generously into powdered sugar

-Bake on parchment paper for about 10 minutes or until the cookies feel firm to the touch Don't over bake.
-They are done when they look a little flatter and crinkled
+- Line cookie sheet with parchment paper and bake for about 10 minutes or until tops of cookies feel firm to the touch Don't over bake.
+They are done when they look a little flatter and crinkled.
+Remove from oven.